akrost/CarND-TrafficSignClassifier/README.md

 * Why did you believe it would be relevant to the traffic sign application?
   * Since it proved itself for similar tasks
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
   * All three accuracies are quite high.
-This should be an indicator that the general architacture is ok and the model is not underfitting too much
+This should be an indicator that the general architecture is ok and the model is not underfitting too much
   * Training and validation accuracy are close to each other so the model does not seem to overfit
   * Test accuracy is quite high which underlines the two points above